 2. Fill a piping bag fitted with a small nozzle (or use a teaspoon).

-3. On tray lined with silicon mat, pipe the cat’s tongue biscuits in 6cm long lines, in staggered rows with 3cm gaps in between.
+3. On baking tray lined with baking paper or silicon mat, pipe the cat’s tongue biscuits in 6cm long lines, in staggered rows with 3cm gaps in between.